nwhitehead/pybook/README.md

 at the previous cell that supposedly was evaluated most recently, and verify that the hash of that cell is indeed the one in the state.
 Hash could include source and cell position in notebook.

+For keeping things consistent, we can keep an array of commands used for each state.
+Then we can look through the notebook to find all "save" checkpoints and all live ends of evaluations, and double check that the actual Python state history there matches the recorded array of commands that is supposed to have been used.

+### Chaining

+Each cell has "evalstate" which can be "" (unevaluated), "working", or "evaluated".

 ## Student Thoughts

 Some features useful for interactive tutorials and quizzes: